In This Section

 - Navigate to the Lifecycle dashboard.

-- In the Daily Active Users look, click the gear icon and
+- In the Daily Active Users report, click the gear icon and

 select Explore From Here.